-Complete application guideline information will be made available within the CHDO Operating Cycle Application.
-The Guidelines will provide specific details on the application questions, deadlines for completing the application, threshold requirements, and any other necessary items.
-This information will be available on the DED website at: https://opportunity.nebraska.gov/programs/housing/home/.
+Complete application guideline information will be made available within the CHDO Operating Open Cycle Application.
+The Guidelines will provide specific details on the application questions, threshold requirements, and any other necessary items.
+This information will be available on the DED website at: https://opportunity.nebraska.gov/programs/housing/home/ after July 1, 2024.